-Thy Beauty doth so please my Eye,

-And dazles so my sight;
+And dazles to my fight;

-That now of all my Liberty,
+at now of all my Liberty,

-I am deprived quite:
+am deprived quite:

-Then prithee now consent to me,
+en prithee now consent to me,

 And do not put me by;

-It is but one small courtesie,
+is but one imall courtesse,

 All Night with you to lie.

-Sir, if you lie with me one Night,

-As you propound to me;

-I do expect that you should prove,

-Both courteous, kind and free:

-And for to tell you all in short,

-It will cost you Five Pound,

-A Match, a Match, the Vintner said,

-And so let this go round.
+As you lie with me one Night, As you propound to me; do expect that you should prove, Both courteous, kind and free: ad for to tell you all in short, It will cost you Five Pound, Match, a Match, the Vintner said, And so let this go round.

-When he had lain with her all Night,
+hen he had lain with her all Night,

 Her Money she did crave,

-O stay, quoth he, the other Night,
+shay, quoth he, the other Night,

 And thy Money thou shalt have:

-I cannot stay, nor I will not stay,
+tannot stay, nor I will not stay,

 I needs must now be gone,

-Why then thou may'st thy Money go look,
+hy then thou may'st thy Money go look,

-For Money I'll pay thee none.
+for Money I'll pay thee none.

-This Maid she made no more ado,
+is Maid she made no more ado,

 But to a Justice went;

-And unto him she made her moan,
+d unto him she made her moan,

-Who did her Case lament:
+Who did her Case Lament:

-She said she had a Cellar Let out,
+faid she had a Cellar Let out,

 To a Vintner in the Town;

-And how that he did then agree
+d how that he did then agree,

 Five Pound to pay her down.

-But now, quoth she, the Case is thus, No Rent that he will pay; Therefore your Worship I beseech, To send for him this Day: Then strait the Justice for him sent,
+now, quoth she, the Case is thus, so Rent that he will pay; erefore your Worship I beseech, so send for him this Day:

+Then strait the Justice for him sent,

 And asked the Reason why;

 That he would pay this Maid no Rent?

 To which he did Reply,

-Although I hired a Cellar of her,

-And the Possession was mine?
+Although I hired a Cellar of her, And the Possession was mine?

 I ne'er put any thing into it,

 But one poor Pipe of Wine:

 Therefore my Bargain it was hard,

 As you may plainly see;

 I from my Freedom was Debarr'd,

 Then good Sir favour me.